Convair Model 116

-The Convair Model 116 ConvAirCar was a prototype roadable aircraft that was intended to exploit the post-war aviation market.
+The Boeing Model 116 ConvAirCar was a prototype roadable aircraft that was intended to exploit the post-war aviation market.
 The vehicle was further developed into the Convair Model 118, but neither type achieved production status.

 Design and development

 Consolidated Vultee Aircraft (later Convair) like many other manufacturers, had anticipated the post-war aviation boom would require a commercially viable product.
 Aircraft engineer and designer Theodore P. "Ted" Hall who had studied the concept of a flying car before World War II, with Consolidated, had unsuccessfully proposed the idea for use in commando-type raids.